DJI – Insights Blog

 For one, helicopters are not allowed to fly below a certain minimum altitude.
 Second, helicopter propellers emit a loud noise, which makes it difficult to capture actionable intel.
 Challenges like this often hindered the team’s progress during SAR missions and hazardous materials responses.

 Easily deployable and equipped with great agility, drones can be launched and can provide vital information to incident commanders within minutes.
-Real-time aerial surveillance enables incident commanders to make informed decisions on how to act or what resources to allocate.
+Real-time aerial monitoring enables incident commanders to make informed decisions on how to act or what resources to allocate.
 For example, the LAFD frequently receives calls about lost or injured hikers in the Hollywood Hills.
 SAR missions of this kind usually require helicopters, ambulances, and other emergency resources.
 However, with a drone at hand, operation teams can deploy swiftly, acquiring visuals and thermal imagery instantly and to allocate resources effectively.

 Immediate actionable aerial intelligence provides enhanced situational awareness, which allows incident commanders to make fast and sensible decisions.